 That’s the art of running large projects—getting hearts and minds to come along the journey is the hard part.”Sr. Strategic Director in the Controller’s Office

-Our client agrees, recalling that some while some people were engaged in the process and were willing adopters, others were very resistant.
+Our client agrees, recalling that while some people were engaged in the process and were willing adopters, others were very resistant.
 “A lot of people think that when a compliance project comes down, and the executive table says, ‘you have to get this done,’ it just magically happens.
 But it doesn’t.
 That’s the art of running large projects,” he says.
 “Getting hearts and minds to come along the journey is the hard part.”

 Reaching the End of the Beginning